 Will react with each other.
 Acids and Bases such as:

-ACIDS: Sulfuric, Hydrochloric, Nitric, Phosphoric, etc. will reach
+ACIDS: Sulfuric, Hydrochloric, Nitric, Phosphoric, etc. will react with

 BASES: Ammonia, Sodium & Potassium hydroxide, etc.